Hazy Moon Lacquerware Tray

 Crafts

 This exceptional material has been used for centuries in Japan’s most treasured landmarks, including the iconic Nikko Toshogu Shrine.
-Beyond architecture, it enriches traditional crafts such as lacquerware, Buddhist ritual objects, hanging scrolls, textiles, and Kutani ware.
+Beyond architecture, it enriches traditional crafts such as lacquerware, Buddhist ritual objects, textiles, and Kutani ware.

 More than decoration, Kanazawa gold leaf embodies a uniquely Japanese aesthetic—one that cherishes the timeless beauty and brilliance of gold.